Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ### Loading content template

-You can add a template that will be showed during the loading of your data:
+You can add a template that will be shown during the loading of your data:

 ```html
 <adf-datatable